Economic Growth in the Northern Triangle and Southern Mexico is the Goal of a Comprehensive Regional Development Plan

 This past September representatives of four governments met at the United Nations to discuss a plan to overcome challenges to economic growth in the Northern Triangle and Southern Mexico.

-The initiative is the result of the mandate that the Commission for Latin America and the Caribbean received on December 1, 2018 from the presidents of El Salvador, Guatemala, Honduras, and Mexico to make diagnoses of the factors affecting the economic growth in the Northern Triangle and Mexico.
-The group also was charged to identify areas of opportunity, as well as to develop a plan that addresses the structural causes of outmigration from the region.
-To date, this initiative is the most comprehensive global effort to comply with the Marrakesh Pact and is complementary to other initiatives led by the Central American Integration System (SICA).
+The initiative is the result of the mandate that the Commission for Latin America and the Caribbean received on December 1, 2018, from the presidents of El Salvador, Guatemala, Honduras, and Mexico to make diagnoses of the factors affecting the economic growth in the Northern Triangle and Mexico.
+The group also was charged with identifying areas of opportunity, as well as developing a plan that addresses the structural causes of outmigration from the region.

 The Integral Development Plan (IPD) points to the structural causes of regional outmigration.
 Among these are: